 My Step By Step process in changing out a Snare Side Drum head:

 - Take off the snare wires, old broken drum head and resonant counter hoop.

 - Clean the bearing edges, hardware and drum shell of dirt and dust. ( In this video I did use wipes but now I have switched to Music Nomad Drum Detailer which is much more effective cleaner.)

 - Put on new snare side drum head.

 - Place counter hoop on and clean tension rods.
 (There is always gunk that can get inside the lugs that make’s it harder to tune.
 Cleaning the tension rods and lugs helps with that and assures that you are not going to shred the casing.)

 - Slightly dip the tension rods in white lithium grease. ( I used to do this with every drum maintenance and since this video, with advisement from other professionals, I have use this method much much less.
 By using white lithium grease you end up creating some of the gunk that you find on the tension rods and in the lugs.
 Additionally, they don’t keep tension well causing a bigger problem then a help for me.
 So I would say use with caution and if you do use it don’t over use it.
 Apply like every 3 or 4 time you maintenance that drum.)

 - Bonus tip for the batter heads: Stretch out the head.
-(This is something I do a lot with Remo heads because they are more of a blank canvas then the other brands and needs to be broken in.
-Evans and Aquarian doesn’t need this as much because they are “pre-tuned” or “pre-shaped” drum heads.
-Doesn’t mean you can’t give a little pressure so it sits into the bearing edge well.)
+(This is something I do a lot with Remo heads because they are more of a blank canvas than the other brands and needs to be broken in.
+Evans and Aquarian doesn’t need this as much because they have “pre-tuned” or “pre-shaped” collar’s on their drum heads.
+Doesn’t mean you can’t give a little pressure so it sits into the bearing edge well 😉.)